-Adkins Arboretum explores the environment of an upstream Bay tributary on the Eastern Shore.
-This 400-acre native garden and preserve is located on Tuckahoe Creek and includes portions of one of the region's most significant forested wetlands, promoting the conservation and restoration of the Chesapeake Bay region's native landscapes.
+Adkins Arboretum explores the environment of an upstream Bay tributary on the Eastern Shore and helps to promote the conservation and restoration of the Chesapeake Bay region's native landscapes.
 As a model for land management and ecological restoration, the Arboretum fosters community engagement and inspires the adoption of land stewardship practices for a healthier and more beautiful world.
 Natural areas contain the diversity of various stages of maturing forests and meadows.

 While the Arboretum’s 400 acres showcase its mission of land stewardship, its education programs are designed to inspired and guide both children and adults to explore and appreciate the region’s natural beauty and take action to contribute to the protection and enhancement of our backyards, neighborhoods, and communities.

-Adkins Arboretum was originally slated in 1972 to be the Maryland state arboretum on the grounds of Tuckahoe State Park, a 4,000-acre park bordered by the Tuckahoe Creek in Caroline County.
+Adkins Arboretum was originally planned in 1972 to be the Maryland state arboretum on the grounds of Tuckahoe State Park, a 4,000-acre park bordered by the Tuckahoe Creek in Caroline County, Maryland.
 In 1980, the Arboretum opened with a donation from its first benefactor, Leon Andrus, a native of Queen Anne's County.
-The Arboretum was named after the Adkins family, an Eastern Shore family who were avid conservationists and longtime friends of Andrus.
+The Arboretum was named after the Adkins family of the Eastern Shore who were avid conservationists and longtime friends of Andrus.
 Andrus also established a private foundation, the Friends of Adkins Arboretum, to oversee the Arboretum's development.
 In 1989, Leon Andrus died at age 101, leaving a bequest to the Arboretum's endowment.

-Today the Arboretum is self-supporting, receiving grants from federal and state agencies and from private foundations, as well as donations from members and income from program fees, and gift shop and plant sales.
+Today the Arboretum is self-supporting, receiving grants from federal and state agencies and from private foundations, as well as donations from members and income from program fees, gift shop, and plant sales.